 1. Shipping Container Home

-People have figured out creative and, frankly, beautiful ways to use shipping containers to build unique, comfortable, and modern homes for a small fraction of the cost of typical building.
+People have figured out creative and, frankly, beautiful ways to use shipping containers to build unique, comfortable, and modern homes.
+And the cost of building a shipping container home is a small fraction of the cost of other home building methods.
 Shipping containers can be stacked and oriented in many different ways to provide you with the perfect home of your dreams.

 2. Tiny House